Sahra Wagenknecht: Refugee policy

 In response to the 2015 Cologne sexual attacks, Wagenknecht stated "Whoever abuses his right to hospitality has forfeited his right to hospitality".
 This statement was almost unanimously criticized in her party and parliamentary group colleagues, but did receive praise from some in the AfD.

-On 28 May 2016, an activist from the anti-fascist group Torten für Menschenfeinde ("Cakes for Enemies of Humanity") pushed a chocolate cake in Wagenknecht's face at a Left Party meeting in Magdeburg in response to Wagenknecht's calls for limits on the number of refugees.
-Wagenknecht has criticised Angela Merkel's refugee policies, arguing that her government has not provided the levels of financial and infrastructural support required to avoid increasing pressure on local authorities and the labour market, thereby exacerbating tensions in society.
-She has also claimed that Merkel's policies were partly to blame for the 2016 Berlin truck attack.
+On 28 May 2016, an activist from the anti-fascist group Torten für Menschenfeinde ("Cakes for Enemies of Humanity") pushed a chocolate cake into Wagenknecht's face at a Left Party meeting in Magdeburg in response to Wagenknecht's calls for limits on the number of refugees.
+Wagenknecht has criticized Angela Merkel's refugee policies, arguing that her government has not provided the levels of financial and infrastructural support required to avoid increasing pressure on local authorities and the labor market, thereby exacerbating tensions in society.
+She has also said that Merkel's policies were partly to blame for the 2016 Berlin truck attack.

-Partly in response to these experiences, in 2021, she published the book "Die Selbstgerechten" ("The Self-Righteous") in which she criticises so-called "left-liberals" ("Linksliberale") for being neither left nor liberal but rather supporting the ruling classes' and, to some extent, their own interests.
+Partly in response to these experiences, in 2021, she published the book Die Selbstgerechten ("The Self-Righteous") in which she criticizes left-liberals ("Linksliberale") for being neither left nor liberal but rather supporting the ruling classes, and, to some extent, their own interests.
 The book features, among several other topics, a discussion on immigration's alleged negative impacts on the domestic working class.
-It reached number one in the German non-fiction bestseller-list as published by Der Spiegel.
+It reached number one in the German non-fiction bestseller list as published by Der Spiegel.

+Family policy

+At the beginning of June 2015, Wagenknecht, together with 150 other celebrities from culture and politics, signed an open letter to the Chancellor calling for same-sex civil partnerships to be given equal treatment to opposite-sex marriage.
+In 2017, Wagenknecht advocated for legalization of same-sex marriage.

+In 2024, Wagenknecht voted against a bill that would make it easier to change one's gender.
+When referencing said bill, Wagenknecht stated "your law turns parents and children into guinea pigs for an ideology that only benefits the pharmaceutical lobby".

-COVID-19
+COVID-19 pandemic

 Regarding the COVID-19 pandemic, Wagenknecht has opined that only the elderly and vulnerable groups need to be vaccinated against the disease, and agitated against the German government response to the COVID-19 pandemic.
+Wagenknecht has opposed proposals for COVID-19 vaccine mandates, arguing they should be a personal choice.

-Her positions have been compared to those of the far-right Alternative for Germany.
-In November 2021, party colleagues such as Maximilian Becker, Martina Renner, and Niema Movassat suggested that Wagenknecht leave the party.
+Wagenknecht's positions have been compared to those of the far-right Alternative for Germany.
+In November 2021, Left Party colleagues such as Maximilian Becker, Martina Renner, and Niema Movassat suggested that Wagenknecht leave the party.

 Personal life

 Wagenknecht married businessman Ralph-Thomas Niemeyer in May 1997.
-However, on 12 November 2011, politician Oskar Lafontaine stated publicly that he and Wagenknecht had become "close friends" (German: eng befreundet).
+On 12 November 2011, politician Oskar Lafontaine stated publicly that he and Wagenknecht had become "close friends".
 At the time, Wagenknecht and Lafontaine had already separated from their respective spouses.
 Wagenknecht married Lafontaine, 26 years her senior, on 22 December 2014.
 She is an atheist.